-- the School receives an application from a disqualified person; - is provided with false information in, or in support of an applicant's application; or - the School has serious concerns about an applicant's suitability to work with children
+- receives an application from a disqualified person; - is provided with false information in, or in support of an applicant's application; or - the School has serious concerns about an applicant's suitability to work with children

 RMS ensures that all those who are involved in the recruitment process have been suitably trained to identify and assess the relevance and circumstances of offences.
-The School also ensures that they have received appropriate guidance and training in the relevant legislation relating to the employment of ex-offenders, e.g. the Rehabilitation of Offenders Act 1974

-5.0 DISCLOSURE
+5. Disclosure

-The School undertakes not to discriminate unfairly against any subject of a criminal record check on the basis of a conviction or other information revealed
+The School undertakes not to discriminate unfairly against any subject of a criminal record check on the basis of a conviction or other information revealed.